process-analytics/bpmn-visualization-js/README.md

 ./docs/build-doc.bash
 ```

-The documentation is generated in the `docs-generated` folder.
+The documentation is generated in the `build/docs` folder.

 ## Release